-Think about your application: Skid steer operators now have more tyre options than ever before.
-A robust tyre can deliver the puncture-proof performance you want in harsh environments, such as scrapyards or demolition sites.
-A solid tyre might overheat on a skid steer that travels more than a mile in a shift or operates at more than 16 mph, so you’d be better off with a radial with flexible sidewalls, an even footprint, and heat-dissipating belts to withstand that much movement.
-A large block tread and wear-resistant compound will give extended service life on extremely abrasive pavement, but the slippery, wet conditions around most dairy farms would be ideal for a deep bar tread.
+Skid steer operators now have more tire options than ever before.
+A strong tire can provide the puncture-proof performance needed in tough environments like scrapyards or demolition sites.
+However, a solid tire may overheat on a skid steer that travels more than a mile in a shift or operates at speeds over 16 mph.
+In such cases, a radial tire with flexible sidewalls, an even footprint, and heat-dissipating belts is a better choice to withstand constant movement.